sergeiwerty/owners-react-app/README.md

 ## Description

-This is a demo dashboard application with base functionality supporting adding of the new owners.
+This is a demo dashboard application with basic functionality supporting adding of the new owners.

 The objective of this project is to create a single page application with the ability to display the data from list of owners (from local state) and new owners (added to local storage).